Bridie Lonie: Life and career

 Lonie was born in Dunedin, and is the eldest of the four children of poets Iain Lonie and Jean Lonie.
+Lonie trained at the Dunedin Teachers' Training College.
 She is a graduate of Elam School of Art, where she studied painting and etching and earned a bachelor's degree in fine arts.
 After leaving partway through her master's degree, Lonie moved to Wellington.

 Lonie became involved in the feminist art scene in Wellington; she was part of the artist Joanna Paul's project "A Season's Diaries" in the late 1970s and a founding member of the Women's Gallery in 1980.
 She also worked as a book representative for Oxford University Press and a librarian at the Parliamentary library and the Turnbull Library.
 At the Women's Gallery she co-edited the 1988 book A Women's Picture Book: 25 Women Artists of Aotearoa (New Zealand) with Tilly Lloyd and Marian Evans.
 From 1997 she worked with Evans and the Spiral collective on a video project called Getting Free, about resilience following violation.

 In the 1980s Lonie moved back to Dunedin, where she went to teachers' college and taught at Otago Girls High School.
 In 1993 she became the first visiting scholar at the Dunedin School of Art and subsequently joined it as a lecturer of art history and theory.
 In 1998 she completed her master's degree with a thesis titled Image and Word in the Production of Meaning in Art Therapy.
 In 2001 Lonie and her sister Sally (then an art teacher at Waimea College) drew a lead pencil artwork titled "Big Sister Little Sister" which was created and exhibited at the Suter Art Gallery in Nelson.